JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_path_1acad38d52497a975bfb6f2f6acd76631f.md

 iterator end()
 ```

-Gets one iterator pointing to the one past last name node of the path.
+Gets one iterator to the one past last name node of the path.

 ## Return value
-Returns one iterator pointing to the one past last name node of the path.
+Returns one iterator to the one past last name node of the path.